-A trunk water main has been constructed along Discovery Drive and will service the Golf Course East 'A' Residential Precinct.
-Similarly, to the west of the precinct a trunk water main located along Copeland Drive will be extended to supplement the water reticulation network servicing the precinct.
-These extensions to the trunk water mains from nodes 83E and 83D (refer Figure 8) will be built by the principal developer in accordance with the MHIA.
+A trunk water main has been constructed along Discovery Drive and will service the Woodvale Residential Precinct.
+This extension to the trunk water main from node 83D (refer Figure 8) will be built by the principal developer in accordance with the MHIA.
 Individual lots will be served by a network of reticulation mains designed in accordance with Council's Design Manual and Policy WS.W13.